PRAC 6635 WEEK 7 Assignment : Clinical Hour and Patient Logs

 Diagnosis: Post-traumatic stress disorder

 S:A.A is a 58-yer-old male who has been undergoing treatment for post-traumatic stress disorder in the unit.
 A.A was diagnosed with post-traumatic stress disorder five months ago following a road tragic accident where he lost his daughter.
 The patient began experiencing the symptoms of the disorder five months after the accident.
 The patient initially came to the unit with a number of complaints.
 One of them was the reccuent, intrusive and involuntary distressing memories of the accident.
 He reported that the recurrent nature of the distressing memories had extended to his dreams.
 He reported to dream about the accident and seeing his daughter in distress.
 The patient also had symptoms of dissociation that included flashbacks of the accident and avoidance of any stimuli that was associated with the traumatic event.
 The patient had also started blaming himself for the accident.
 He often felt hopeless and guilty that he could have done better to prevent the incident.
 Based on the above symptoms, A.A was diagnosed with post-traumatic stress disorder.
-He has been on a
+He has been on antidepressants and psychotherapy.

 O: The patient appeared appropriately dressed for the occasion.
 He was oriented to place, self, time and events.
 The self-reported mood of the client was ‘I am okay, treatment has been effective.’
 The speech of the patient was normal in rate and volume.
 The patient denied delusions, illusions, and hallucinations.
 He also denied suicidal thoughts, attempts and plans.